Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 which leads via (\ref{P_x_optimal}) to the optimal total investment

-which is functionally well behaved.
+This expression is functionally well behaved in the sense that runaway exploitation is absent for all parameter regimes, in contrast to (\ref{run_condition}).
 The optimal overall investment approaches the carrying capacity $x_{\rm max}$ of the commons when $\bar{c}\to0$ and $N\to0$.
 The dispersion relation (\ref{P_disperisonRelation}) holds with $P'(x_{\rm tot})=-1/x_{\rm max}$, which implies that catastrophic poverty is present.
 Catastrophic poverty will hence emerge for both finite-size and formally unbounded commons.
-We note that (\ref{ostrom_linear}) was used by Ostrom for a laboratory protocol \cite{ostrom1999coping}, as discussed lateron in further detail.
+We note that (\ref{ostrom_linear}) was used by Ostrom for a laboratory protocol \cite{ostrom1999coping}, as discussed later on in further detail.

-\subsection{Simulations}
+\section{Simulations}

 We solved the self-consistency condition (\ref{TOC_x_tot_optimal}) for $x_{\rm tot}$ numerically, which allows to determine $c_{\rm max} = \exp(-x_{\rm tot})$ and individual investments $x_i$, the latter from the linear relation (\ref{TOC_gradient_zero}).
 As expected, one finds perfect agreement between the direct evaluation of the payoffs, via $E_i=(c_{\rm max}-c_i)x_i$, and the prediction of the dispersion relation (\ref{TOC_dispersionRelation}).